 The Sony Alpha line of cameras is confusing and a little overwhelming.
 Sony releases update after update, leaving us with a plethora of choices.
-However, if you’re looking for the best mirrorless camera for wedding photography, ignore everything else – the Sony A7R II is it.
+However, if you’re looking for arguablythe best mirrorless camera for wedding photography, ignore everything else – the Sony A7R III is it.

-In practice, the in-body image stabilisation allows you to hand hold the camera at slow shutter speeds and still produce tack-sharp images.
+In-body image 5-axis stabilisation allows you to hand hold the Sony a7R III at slow shutter speeds and still produce tack-sharp images.
 It’s good to know that ISO climbs up to 102,400 if you do need it!

-Mirrorless cameras are pushing technology further and faster than the ageing dSLR, and nowhere is this more apparent than the high-tech Sony A7R II.
-4K movie recording allows you to extract still images in post production at a quality high enough for client delivery – see Emin Kuliyev’s work for examples.
+Mirrorless cameras are pushing technology further and faster than the ageing dSLR, and nowhere is this more apparent than the high-tech Sony A7R III.
+4K movie recording allows you to extract still images in post production at a quality high enough for client delivery.

-The ageing Canon 5d Mark III is a true all rounder – great image quality, high resolution, responsive operation, 6 frame per second continuous shooting, excellent build quality, high resolution LCD monitor, excellent 100% viewfinder, full manual video mode and dual SD and CF card slots.
+The ageing Canon 5d Mark III will always remain a true all rounder – great image quality, high resolution, responsive operation, 6 frame per second continuous shooting, excellent build quality, high resolution LCD monitor, excellent 100% viewfinder, full manual video mode and dual SD and CF card slots.

 As an added bonus for fans of multiple exposures, Live View features a handy ‘overlay’ function (to help align 2 or more images) which none of the Nikon camera pro dSLR lineup currently have.

-Weaknesses include mixed memory card support which cripples the write speed of the SD card, and a somewhat ageing auto-focus system that lags behind cheaper Canon alternatives such as the Canon 6D.
-The Canon 5d Mark III also remains expensive, especially when compared to the equivalent Nikon offerings (D810 etc)
+Weaknesses include mixed memory card support which cripples the write speed of the SD card, and a somewhat ageing auto-focus system.

 Whether the Canon 5d Mark III is the best camera for wedding photography or not, it is by far and away the most popular, representing a great feature set, in a robust, reliable body for Canon shooters.